agustfricke/techconagust.com/src/pages/en/go-htmx-crud.md

 http.HandleFunc("/add/", handlers.CreateTask)
 ```

 In this function, we introduce a 2-second delay to observe the loading state in action using **time.Sleep()**.
-Next, we capture the name value from the form and check if it's empty.
-If it's empty, we respond with a **Bad Request**.
-Then, we create an instance of the database and generate a new task **(models.Task)** using the provided name.
-Afterward, we attempt to create the task in the database, and if any error occurs, we respond with an Internal Server Error.
+Then, we capture the value of the name from the form and check if it's empty.
+If it is, we respond with a **Bad Request** error.
+Next, we create an instance of the database and generate a new task **(models.Task)** using the provided name.
+After that, we attempt to create the task in the database, and if there is any error, we respond with an **Internal Server Error**.
 Finally, we execute a new template called **item.html**, passing it the newly created task.
-If there's any error with the template, we also respond with an Internal Server Error.
+If there is any error with the template, we also respond with an **Internal Server Error**.

 #### ~/go-htmx-crud/templates/home.html